rezaahmadi-99/statistical-arbitrage-RL/README.md

 ## Results

 - Sharpe ratio on simulated Ornstein-Uhlenbeck path: ~3.48
-- Positive cumulative PnL on out-of-sample GOOGL - MSFT spread with optimized cointegration coefficient through 1 trading year, achieving Sharpe ratio of ~3.43
-- The learned policy consistently identifies profitable entry and exit points in both OU-generated process and out of sample spread for GOOGL - MSFT.
+- The learned policy consistently identifies profitable entry and exit points in OU-generated process, but in of sample spread for GOOGL - MSFT the performance varies.
+For example, through 2007 which the stock value dropped for both assets, the PnL consistently improved.
+However, since 2022, the agent struggled to have an edge in the market.

 ## Future Directions